 The study named POWER relationships study can be accessed at the login above.
 You will be redirected to a secure web platform that will store and manage your data.
 You must be 18 years or older to take part.
 The Institutional Review Board at the University of Illinois Urbana-Champaign has approved this research (IRB#22114).

-Currently, you will have the chance to win a gift card after month 3!
-The study will last indefinitely.
 Every 30 days, you will receive a reminder email to take the monthly survey.
 You will be able to discontinue your participation at any point.
 We only send new monthly surveys if you have completed a survey within the last two months.
 We keep reminders to a minimum each month (~2 emails).
-You will be entered to win a $30 Amazon gift card for every assessment after your third.
-This is available until September 2023.
+The study will last indefinitely.
+Currently, there is no monetary compensation.
+Our first round of funding ran out in September 2023.

 Why are we asking you to keep coming back?